ryogrid/articles/skiplist_en.md

   - Store the page ID of the transfer node in **corners** and the page ID of the node before the transfer node in **predOfCorners**

-- Finding the node and subsequent processing
+- Subsequent operations after finding target node
   - Get
-    - Basically, it only calls the I/F of the entry acquisition provided by the node indicated by the return value **foundNode** and returns the result as the return value
+    - Basically, it only calls the I/F of the entry acquisition provided by the node indicated by the return value **foundNode** and returns the result
       - Search within a node by binary search (similar for other operations)
-      - There may be cases where none exists
+      - There may be cases where matching entry does not exist
     - Finally, PageManager::UnpinPage is called with the node indicated by **foundNode** as the argument (dirty flag=false)
   - Insert
-    - Basically, it just calls the I/F for adding an entry provided by the node indicated by the foundNode in the return value and returns the result as the return value
+    - Basically, it just calls the I/F for adding an entry provided by the node indicated by the **foundNode** in the return value and returns the result
     - In most cases, the entry is inserted at the appropriate position in the node and the process is completed, but if there is not enough free space in the node, a split is performed
     - split
       - Creates a new node (page) with PageaManager::NewPage
-        - The level of the new node is the value obtained after the call to NewPage using the function to determine the level (see example code for on-memory version)
+        - The level of the new node is the value obtained after the call of NewPage using the function to determine the level (please see code of on-memory version)
-        - The new node is assumed to be the next (adjacent) node (at level 1) of the node that was originally to be added (in this case, the parent node)
+        - The new node is assumed to be the next (adjacent) node (at level 1) of the node that was originally to be added (in this case, author calls it "parent node")
-      - Updating Node Connectivity
+      - Updating node connectivity
         - Update the connection relationship up to the level of the new node
         - At level 1, the node to which the parent node is connected is the new node, and the node to which the new node is connected is the node to which the parent node was connected
-        - For other levels, it is sufficient to do the same by referring to the transfer nodes that have been passed through the search process, which are stored in the return value of FindNode, **corners_**
+        - For other levels, it is sufficient to do the same by referring to the transfer nodes which are stored in the return value of FindNode, **corners_**
           - Since it is the page ID that is stored, PageManager::FetchPage is used to retrieve the node, and PageManager::UnpinPage is called (dirty flag=true) when the access, including updating the connection destination, is complete
       - Moving entries
         - Basically, move the back half of the entries existing in the parent node to the new node